-The Company has targeted the following key milestones to achieve development of the Dumont Nickel Project: (i) completion of partnership and financing arrangements; (ii) receipt of main permit during the second half of 2014; (iii) estimated construction schedule of 22 months post successful permitting and securing financing; and (iv) assuming permits and financing in place by the end of 2014, project commissioning is targeted to begin in the second half of 2016 followed by production ramp-up.
+The Company has targeted the following key milestones to achieve development of the Dumont Nickel Project: (i) completion of partnership and financing arrangements; (ii) receipt of main permit during first quarter of 2015; (iii) estimated construction schedule of 24 months post successful permitting and securing financing; and (iv) project commissioning is expected to begin in ten to eleven quarters after permits and financing are in place (assuming permits and financing are in place by the end of the first quarter of 2015, commissioning is targeted to begin by mid-2017, followed by production ramp-up in the second half of 2017).
 However, there are significant risks that the development and completion of construction of a mine at the Dumont Nickel Project could be delayed due to circumstances beyond the Company's control.
 The Company will need to obtain further financing from external sources in order to achieve the milestones and to fund the development of the Dumont Nickel Project.
 There is no assurance that the Company will be able to obtain financing on favourable terms, or at all.
 Failure to obtain sufficient financing will result in delaying or indefinite postponement of development of the Dumont Nickel Project (in which case, among other things, the Company's contract with Hydro-Québec will be suspended or terminated), or even a loss of property interests.